2021 Tasmanian state election: Date

-Under section 23 of the Constitution Act 1934, the House of Assembly expires four years from the return of the writs for its election.
+Under section 23 of the Constitution Act 1934, the House of Assembly was to expire four years from the return of the writs for its election.
 The writs for the 2018 Tasmanian state election were returned on 15 March 2018.
-The Governor must issue writs of election between five and ten days thereafter.
-Nominations must close on a date seven to 21 days after the issuance of the writ, and polling day must be a Saturday between 15 and 30 days after nominations close, meaning the election was required to take place by 14 May 2022.
+The Governor was required to writs of election between five and ten days thereafter.
+Nominations were required to close on a date seven to 21 days after the issuance of the writ, and polling day was to be a Saturday between 22 and 30 days after nominations close, meaning the election was required to take place by 14 May 2022.
 On 26 March 2021, Premier Peter Gutwein announced a snap election for 1 May 2021.

 Background

 The previous election in 2018 saw the Liberal Party led by Will Hodgman retain government, winning 13 seats compared to the Labor Party's 10 seats and the Greens with 2.
 Despite holding a one-seat majority, the Liberal Government's choice for Speaker was rejected by the Assembly shortly after the new parliament began sitting in May 2018.
 Liberal party member Sue Hickey was elected to the Speakership with the support of Labor and the Greens.
 Hickey revealed she would vote independently on government bills though said she would "always support the Liberal Government" on confidence and supply.
 Hickey's vote proved to be critical in several parliamentary votes opposed by the Liberal Government, most notably in advancing transgender-related birth certificate reforms and blocking legislation that would have imposed mandatory sentences for serious child sexual assaults; citing "significant concerns from the legal profession" and "unintended consequences to the detriment of the victims".